Sławomir Sawicki

 hashlib

-This handy module implements a common interface to numerous secure hash and message digest algorithms like the FIPS secure hash algorithms SHA1, SHA224, SHA256, SHA384, and SHA512 (defined in FIPS 180-2), as well as RSA’s MD5 algorithm (defined in Internet RFC 1321).
+This handy module implements a standard interface to numerous secure hash and message digest algorithms like the FIPS secure hash algorithms SHA1, SHA224, SHA256, SHA384, and SHA512 (defined in FIPS 180-2), as well as RSA’s MD5 algorithm (defined in Internet RFC 1321).
 Note the terminology: “secure hash” and “message digest” are interchangeable.

 Example: